-The film has screened at St. Ita Catholic Church, St. Peter's Catholic Church in the Loop, Our Lady of Mount Carmel Church, Assumption Catholic Church (where Mother Cabrini prayed and established Assumption School), and Holy Name Cathedral in Chicago; St. Raphael the Archangel Catholic Church in Old Mill Creek, Illinois; St. Procopius Benedictine Abbey in Lisle, Illinois; St. James Cathedral in Seattle, Washington (where Mother Cabrini received her American citizenship in 1909 and founded a school, orphanage and hospital); St. Frances Xavier Cabrini Church in Yucaipa, California in honor of the parish's 70th anniversary; for the Italian Catholic Federation's Annual Mass & Pilgrimage at the Mother Cabrini Shrine in Burbank, California; St. Jerome Catholic Church in Fort Lauderdale, Florida during its Spanish-language Novena to Mother Cabrini; at St. Frances Cabrini Catholic Church in Omaha, Nebraska in honor of Mother Cabrini's Feast Day; and the Canadian Museum of Immigration at Pier 21 -- the historic port of entry for immigrants to Canada between 1928 and 1971 -- in Halifax, Nova Scotia.
+The film has screened at St. Ita Catholic Church, St. Peter's Catholic Church in the Loop, Our Lady of Mount Carmel Church, Assumption Catholic Church (where Mother Cabrini prayed and established Assumption School), and Holy Name Cathedral in Chicago; St. Raphael the Archangel Catholic Church in Old Mill Creek, Illinois; St. Procopius Benedictine Abbey in Lisle, Illinois; St. James Cathedral in Seattle, Washington (where Mother Cabrini received her American citizenship in 1909 and founded a school, orphanage and hospital); St. Frances Xavier Cabrini Church in Yucaipa, California in honor of the parish's 70th anniversary; for the Italian Catholic Federation's Annual Mass & Pilgrimage at the Mother Cabrini Shrine in Burbank, California; St. Jerome Catholic Church in Fort Lauderdale, Florida during its Spanish-language Novena to Mother Cabrini; at St. Frances Cabrini Catholic Church in Omaha, Nebraska and at St. Frances Cabrini Catholic Church in Savannah, Georgia in honor of Mother Cabrini's Feast Day; and the Canadian Museum of Immigration at Pier 21 -- the historic port of entry for immigrants to Canada between 1928 and 1971 -- in Halifax, Nova Scotia.

 It has toured Italy, with screenings held at l'Auditorium della Banca Popolare di Lodi in Lodi (the province of Mother Cabrini's birth town) sponsored by l'Associazione Missione Cabriniana Oggi Onlus and la Parrocchia di Sant'Antonio Abbate e Santa Francesca Saverio Cabrini; in Milan at the Convent of the Sisters of Charity of the Assumption; and in Rome at the Church of San Tommaso Moro sponsored by Fondazione Migrantes and We the Italians magazine.
 The documentary was selected for a special showing by the Lincoln Park Community Research Initiative at Chicago's DePaul University, and was presented at Chicago's National Shrine of St. Frances Xavier Cabrini followed by the unveiling of a City of Chicago Tribute Marker to Mother Cabrini.
 It was shown in honor of Mother Cabrini's birthday at The Shrine of Our Lady of Pompeii in Chicago's Little Italy neighborhood, and during Epiphany at the Felician Sisters Convent in Chicago.
 Other venues include Chicago's Lakeview Condo Association; The Clare Independent Senior Living; at 2550 N. Lakeview, the condominium that was formerly Columbus Hospital (which Mother Cabrini founded in 1905); Westminster Place Senior Living in Evanston, Ill.; and Sheffield Manor Nursing & Rehabilitation Center in Dyer, Indiana; as well as Casa Italia Chicago's Italian Film Series.